javascript-tutorial/en.javascript.info/1-js/2-first-steps/03-structure/article.md

 It shows `1` then `2`.

-No need to think about the meaning of the brackets `[]` and `forEach` just for now -- it does not matter here.
+No need to think about the meaning of the brackets `[]` and `forEach`, for now -- it does not matter.
 Let's just remember the result.

-Now we prepend an `alert` statement *not followed by a semicolon*:
+Now we prepend the code with an `alert` statement *not followed by a semicolon*:

 ```js run no-beautify
 alert( "There will be an error" ) // shown